vand3rlinden/vand3rlinden.github.io/content/post/dnssec-dane-explained.md

 - 1: SHA-256 hash (recommended)
 - 2: SHA-512 hash (not recommended / less supported)

-## How DNSSEC and DANE work together on 443
+## How DNSSEC and DANE work together on port 443
 - Imagine you want to visit a secure website, and your browser wants to ensure it's communicating with the right place.

 - DNSSEC acts like a lock for the phonebook (DNS), ensuring its trustworthiness by preventing malicious actors from providing fake addresses.